Raise a Glass to Adele's "I Drink Wine" Music Video - E! Online

 We'll be soaking it up right alongside Adele.

 The music video premiered on Oct.
-26 and features the "Rolling in the Deep" singer floating down a river in an inner tube while wearing a gold sequin covered gown and holding a glass of wine which is magically refilled as she makes her way downstream.
+26 and features the "Rolling in the Deep" singer floating down a laze river in an inner tube while wearing a gold sequin covered Valentino gown and holding a glass of rosé which is magically refilled as she makes her way downstream.

 She passes a well-dressed couple on the banks of the river, a mother and daughter lounging by the river and a group of handsome men.
 Synchronized swimmers surround Adele for the chorus.